DadsGaming/dadsgaming/_posts/articles/2016-05-24-the-division-may-update-details.md

 There will be one designated named zone marked as critical, completing missions in this zone will yield additional Target Intel.
 After a critical Search and Destroy system has been dealt with, a new named zone is marked as critical.

-After taking out the various groups of level 30 enemies, return return to the Safe House to acquire _Target Intel_ as a reward for completing Search and Destroy missions.
+After taking out the various groups of level 30 enemies, return to the Safe House to acquire _Target Intel_ as a reward for completing Search and Destroy missions.
 Target Intel is a new currency for players to spend in order to gain access to High Value Target missions.

 ### High Value Targets